Destiny 2: The Witch Queen: Development

 The basis for Season of the Haunted had originated when the development team was working on the Presage mission during Season of the Chosen from Beyond Light.
 One idea for the ship, the Glykon, was to have it occupied by Nightmares, leading the narrative team to see connections between what they were creating and the film Event Horizon.
 While they could not fit in the Nightmare concept for the Presage mission at the time of Season of the Chosen, but when Bungie planned to bring back the Leviathan for Season of the Haunted, the narrative team were able to expand on these ideas further, adding in influences from the films Flatliners and Jacob's Ladder.
 Missions like the "Sever" activity were then designed to be like horror films, with sections where the player cannot fight off an enemy and forced to run.

 The Witch Queen was originally announced alongside Beyond Light (2020), with The Witch Queen and the following expansion, Lightfall, announced for a late 2021 and 2022 release, respectively.
 When it was announced that The Witch Queen had been delayed to February 2022, Lightfall was also delayed to early 2023, and another expansion, The Final Shape, was announced for early 2024.
-This will conclude the first major arc, the "Light and Darkness Saga", that Bungie has planned for Destiny 2, and prepare them to introduce a new arc after The Final Shape.
+The latter concluded the first major arc, the "Light and Darkness Saga", that Bungie had planned for Destiny 2, subsequently preparing them to introduce a new arc after The Final Shape.

 On February 2, 2022, Bungie announced that The Witch Queen had surpassed 1 million pre-orders, putting it "on track to becoming the most pre-ordered expansion in Destiny 2 history".